rhine3/audiomoth-guide/guide.md

 * The AudioMoth is under continued development.
 New versions of firmware sometimes change AudioMoth behavior.
 If your AudioMoth has unexpected behavior, check the [release notes](https://github.com/OpenAcousticDevices/AudioMoth-Firmware-Basic/releases) for the version of the firmware that your AudioMoth was made with and make use of the Open Acoustic Devices Support Forum.
 (A good rule of thumb is to use the same version of the firmware for all AudioMoths in a given deployment.)

+* The expected AudioMoth drift is ~2s per day.
+This impacts multi-device synchronization for applications such as, e.g., localization.
+Use of a sound-producing device with known distance that produces sound at a known time of day can be used for rough synchronization.

+* Corrosion around the battery terminals can prevent the AudioMoth from recording, or can make the battery voltage appear to be low when the AudioMoth is plugged into the config app, even if the device has new batteries.
+Use of a pencil eraser can remove corrosion from the terminals.

 ## How many hours will my AudioMoth record?

 The number of hours an AudioMoth will record depends on a combination of the capacity of your batteries, the storage size of your microSD card, the sample rate at which you are recording, and whether or not you are using triggered recording.